-Glossop Labour Club is an independent social club.
+Glossop Labour Club is an independent socialist club.
 It is not affiliated to any political party, but is home to people who share a progressive outlook on life.
 It is one of the oldest Socialist/Labour Clubs in the country.
 If you enjoy a friendly atmosphere, where you will be unlikely to encounter bigotry or prejudice, if you are a woman who likes the freedom of going out alone, if you are young or old (or in between), Glossop Labour Club is just what you are looking for.
-Whether you want real ale, draught lager and Guinness, or Fair Trade wine, or if you prefer soft drinks, tea and coffee, we can offer what you most enjoy.
+Whether you want real ale, draught lager, cider or Guinness, alcohol-free beer. wine or a selection of spirits (including a range of single malts - all at very reasonable prices, or if you prefer soft drinks, tea and coffee, we can offer what you most enjoy.

 We are generally open from 8-11 p.m. on Tuesdays and Fridays.
 On other nights we may be open if there is an event or other activity.
 Check the bar rota on the Members page to make sure.

 Accessibility: The ground floor of the Club is wheelchair accessible, and there is a ramp down into the garden.
 We have a wheelchair accessible toilet, and a stairlift to the upstairs rooms.

 To see a statement of the Club's objectives, click on the link below.

 Monthly Sunday music sessions, starting at 8 pm.
 (4th Sunday, usually)

 Members are also welcome to come in for a drink and a chat on Tuesdays (from 8 pm) and Fridays (from 7 pm).

 There are a lot of other activities in the Club, including: